International Phonetic Alphabet: Other representations

-IPA letters have cursive forms designed for use in manuscripts and when taking field notes, but the 1999 Handbook of the International Phonetic Association recommended against their use, as cursive IPA is "harder for most people to decipher."
+IPA letters have cursive forms designed for use in manuscripts and when taking field notes, but the Handbook recommended against their use, as cursive IPA is "harder for most people to decipher".
 A braille representation of the IPA for blind or visually impaired professionals and students has also been developed.

 Modifying the IPA chart

 The International Phonetic Alphabet is occasionally modified by the Association.
 After each modification, the Association provides an updated simplified presentation of the alphabet in the form of a chart.
 (See History of the IPA.)
 Not all aspects of the alphabet can be accommodated in a chart of the size published by the IPA.
 The alveolo-palatal and epiglottal consonants, for example, are not included in the consonant chart for reasons of space rather than of theory (two additional columns would be required, one between the retroflex and palatal columns and the other between the pharyngeal and glottal columns), and the lateral flap would require an additional row for that single consonant, so they are listed instead under the catchall block of "other symbols".
 The indefinitely large number of tone letters would make a full accounting impractical even on a larger page, and only a few examples are shown, and even the tone diacritics are not complete; the reversed tone letters are not illustrated at all.

 The procedure for modifying the alphabet or the chart is to propose the change in the Journal of the IPA.
-(See, for example, August 2008 on an open central unrounded vowel and August 2011 on central approximants.)
+(See, for example, December 2008 on an open central unrounded vowel and August 2011 on central approximants.)
 Reactions to the proposal may be published in the same or subsequent issues of the Journal (as in August 2009 on the open central vowel).
 A formal proposal is then put to the Council of the IPA – which is elected by the membership – for further discussion and a formal vote.

-Nonetheless, many users of the alphabet, including the leadership of the Association itself, deviate from this norm.
+Many users of the alphabet, including the leadership of the Association itself, deviate from its standardized usage.